Rudxain/brain-rost/README.md

 Aren't you tired of rizzing Rust programs without skibidi?
 Do you like saying "yeet" a lot?
 Would you like to try something different, in an esoteric and funny-sounding language?
 Would you want to bring some Ohio to your programs?

-**brain-ro(s)t** (brain-rot in Rust) is here to ~~save~~ curse your day, as it allows you to write Rust programs with the power of gen-z/gen-alpha slang and 2010s MLG humor.
+**brain-ro(s)t** (brain-rot in Rust) is here to ~~save~~ curse your day, as it allows you to write Rust software with the power of gen-z/gen-alpha slang and 2010s MLG humor.

-Regular Rust is fully-compatible with Russy (sussy Rust), so you can mix both, at your convenience.
+Regular Rust is fully-compatible with Russy (sussy Rust), so you can mix both, at your (in)convenience.

 ## Y?
 - goofing around